Knowledge layer for AI tools

 lore research "What should we prioritize?"

-Add to .mcp.json in your project or ~/.claude.json globally:
+Add to .mcp.json in your project root, or ~/.claude.json globally:

 {